skx/z80-cpm-scripting-interpreter/README.md

 The following instructions are available:

 * `[0-9]`
-  * Build up a number, which is stored in the temporary area.
+  * Build up a number, which is stored in the accumulator / A-register.
 * `[ \t\n]`
   * Ignored.
 * `{..}`